Phase boundaries in algebraic conformal QFT: Introduction

 The first aim of this paper is to develop the algebraic framework to describe quantum field theories with phase boundaries that are compatible with the Einstein Principle of Causality.
 We shall address this issue in the case of 2D conformal QFT, where the available mathematical tools are most powerful, and where the most interesting classification results can be established.

-The ordinary way to approach boundary problems is to impose boundary conditions, and study their implications.
-As it turns out in 2D CFT, one may indeed impose a continuum of boundary conditions on the chiral fields.
+The standard way to approach boundary problems is to {\em impose} boundary conditions, and study their implications.
+As it turns out in 2D CFT, one may indeed impose a continuum of boundary conditions on the {\em chiral} fields.
 E.g., energy and / or momentum may be required to be conserved.
 (A system in an energetically isolated box has a hard boundary where energy is conserved, but momentum is not.)

-However, once a choice of the chiral boundary conditions is made, one can no longer freely choose the boundary conditions for the non-chiral bulk fields.
-Instead, these are ``quantized'' in a highly nontrivial way.
-It is the main purpose of this paper to quantitatively describe the quantization of boundary conditions for phase boundaries (including defects).
-The answer will be given in terms of a generalized Verlinde equation pertaining to the bimodule category of a modular tensor category.
+However, once a choice of the chiral boundary conditions is made, one can no longer freely impose boundary conditions for the non-chiral bulk fields.
+Instead, these turn out to be ``quantized'' in a highly nontrivial way which can be traced back to algebraic consistency conditions due to Einstein causality.
+Notice that this is a feature that would be absent in classical field theory.
+It is the main purpose of this paper to quantitatively describe the quantization of boundary conditions for phase boundaries.
+The answer will be given in terms of a generalized Verlinde formula pertaining to the bimodule category of a modular tensor category (\sref{s:comp}).
 The case of hard boundaries has been treated earlier \cite{CKL13,LR04,LR09}.

-Our work is strongly influenced by, but at the same time largely complementary to the work by Fuchs, Fr\"ohlich, Kong, Runkel, Schweigert, notably \cite{TFT,FRS03,FFRS04,FFRS06,FFRS07,KR}.
-The latter line of research starts from a TFT-interpretation of partition functions and correlation functions of 2D Euclidean CFT in terms of certain topological amplitudes assigned to a three-dimensional volume bounded by two Riemann surfaces that carry the CFT degrees of freedom \cite{TFT}.
-The mathematical analysis is based on the modular tensor category of the chiral algebra.
+Our work is strongly influenced by, but at the same time largely complementary to the work by Fuchs, Fr\"ohlich, Kong, Runkel, Schweigert, notably \cite{TFT1,TFT2,FRS03,FFRS04,FFRS06,FFRS07,KR}.
+The latter line of research is situated in Euclidean quantum field theory, where chiral fields arise as (anti-)~holomorphic fields defined on Riemann surfaces.
+Lacking a ``Wick rotation'' applicable to QFT with boundaries, it is not a priori clear that the Euclidean and the relativistic approach should give the same classifications.
+Yet, in both cases, the mathematical analysis is based on the modular tensor category of the chiral algebra.
 The properties of such categories discovered along the way and giving rise to many highly non-trivial and exciting mathematical structures, are explored, e.g., in \cite{FFRS06,KR,DKR}.
-Independently, an approach to defects and boundaries in the setting of nets of von Neumann algebras recently appeared in \cite{BDH}.
+They give rise to a ``topological quantum field theory'' \cite{TFT1,TFT2} for partition functions and correlation functions of 2D Euclidean CFT in terms of topological amplitudes assigned to three-dimensional volumes bounded by two Riemann surfaces that carry the CFT degrees of freedom.